R3v3rzk1mur4/myapitest/README.md

 # TO-DO

-The POST, PUT, DELETE commands are not validated at this time.
+- The POST, PUT, DELETE commands are not validated at this time.
 Best to create an authentication and authorization control in order to allow permissions to execute this HTTP methods.

+- Consider environment hardening considerations during deployment